-The Company has submitted an application to the Arizona Department of Environmental Quality ("ADEQ") to obtain an Air Quality Permit.
+The Company submitted an application to the Arizona Department of Environmental Quality ("ADEQ") to obtain an Air Quality Permit.
 The ADEQ issued a draft of the Air Quality Permit which was released for public review and comments.
 A public hearing was conducted by the ADEQ on December 15, 2016 at the Bullhead City Council chambers.
 Only one member of the public commented at the meeting, of which, was in support of granting the permit.
+The final approved Air Quality Permit for the Moss Mine Phase II was issued on February 15, 2017.